 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 No. 3 Bulwer Avenue, Perth (DR 202 of 2019) 2 September 2019 Justin Mortley Application for review of decision to give a direction under Section 214 of the Planning and Development Act 2005 (Reinstatement of Façade).
 Directions Hearing held on 25 October 2019.
 Directions Hearing held on 28 February 2020.
 Directions Hearing held on 22 May 2020.
-Directions Hearing held on 14 August 2020.
-SAT advised that it cannot reopen a withdrawn SAT matter and that a new Development Application may be submitted.
-Applicant advised that this could be lodged within 2-3 weeks (by 4 September 2020).
-New development application lodged with City on 11 September 2020.
-Development application approved under delegated authority on 12 November 2020.
+SAT advised that it cannot reopen a withdrawn SAT matter and new Development Application may be submitted.
+Applicant advised that this could lodged within 2-3 weeks (by 4 September 2020).
+New development application low with City on 11 September 2020.
+Development application approved under delegathority on 12 November 2020.
 The works required by the condition of development approval relating to the removal of the render and painting of the façade have commenced.
-Direction Hearings adjourned to allow the builder additional time to carry out and complete the works.
-Directions Hearing scheduled for 15 October 2021 was adjourned as a further application for approval to remove the render and restore the underlying brickwork has been submitted and is currently being considered by the City.
-Matter adjourned for further directions on 21 January 2022.
-Hearing did not proceed as Notice has been complied with.
-Completed.
-Representation by: McLeods 2.
+Direction Hearings adjourned to allow the builder additional time to out and complete the works.
+Directions Hearing scheduled for 15 October 2021 wadjourned as a further application for approval to remove the render and restored underlying brickwork has been submitted and is currently being considered by the Matter adjourned for further directions on 21 January 2022.
+Hearing did not proceed that the proceeding of the proceeding process of the process 2.
 No. 374 Newcastle Street, Perth (DR 204 of 2021) 1 October 2021 S&K Investments Pty Ltd Application for review of Council decision to conditionally approve Billboard signage on 14 September 2021.
 Application seeks to review a condition of development approval.
-(2.0.20.00.20.2) Directions Hearing listed for 15 October 2021 and matter referred directly to mediation scheduled for 27 October 2021.
+Directions Hearing listed for 15 October 2021 and matter referred directly to mediation scheduled for 27 October 2021.
 Following mediation the applicant was required to provide additional information by 15 November 2021.
 Council invited to reconsider its decision at 14 December 2021 Meeting.
 Application for reconsideration approved by Council for a period of three years.
 Following Directions Hearing on 14 January 2022, the matter has been listed for a further Directions Hearing on 22 April 2022 to schedule Hearing on the matter.
 Representation by: Allerding and Associates 3.
 Nos.
 212-214 Lake Street, Perth (DR 223 of 2021) 19 October 2021 Hanoze Park Pty Ltd Application for review of notice issued in accordance with the Health (Miscellaneous Provisions) Act 1911 to address odour nuisance at 7 Grams Chicken Café.
 Hanoze Park Pty Ltd believes the notice to be invalid.
 The applicant is seeking a determination that a Health Act Notice cannot be issued for nuisances not listed in Section 182 of the Health Act.
 This determination needs to be made by a judicial member.
 The City and the applicant have filed submissions and participated in three Directions Hearings.
 The matter is listed for a further hearing on 1 March 2022, after which time SAT may determine how to proceed with the matter.
 Representation by: McLeods